TheThomasD/Vigo-16/README.md

 ## Programming the ESP32

 I created a simple "Hello World!" example for the ESP32 in basically no time and it was running sucessfully.
 While uploading the program to the ESP32 worked, I couldn't see any output when connecting the serial monitor.
 A little googeling helped me to figure out the correct settings in the PlatformIO ini file.

+### Controling the Display

+My next goal then was to show some output on the display to give me some feedback (beside the serial monitor that I can use for this).
+However, I had a steep learning curve to tackle at this point.
+I tried to simply use the pin numbers from the sites linked above.
+No luck.
+The numbers in the black squares in the picture from `mischianti.org` didn't work and neither did the pin numbers from the data sheet.
+Sometimes the display flickered and I heard something coming from the speaker, but the display did not show anything.
+This led me to two ideas:

+1. the pins could be incorrect (but I verified them again with my multimeter)
+2. maybe the default pin settings of the ESP32 variant I am using are conflicting with my setup

+First, I introduced my own variant of the ESP32 so I would be able to define all the pins to my requirements.
+Figuring out how this works was not that easy, but my default program worked even after using my own variant.
+Then, I tried to connect to the display again, again with now luck.

+This lead me to read something about the different communication methods of an ESP32: I2C and SPI.
+After understanding the difference and seeing that the display was basically connected to one of the SPI interfaces, I was rather sure that I have to configure the SPI correctly to communicate with the display.

+While trying to set the correct pins in the `pins_arduino.h` of my variant, I recognized that the pins that are mentioned there are actually not pins, but GPIO numbers.
+That one was a hard learning for me.
+The default RX/TX settings finally lead me to this idea and after setting the correct GPIOs for the SPI and also setting the right GPIOs for the display in the library I use, the display finally works!

+Next steps:

+1. make the speaker work
+2. make the SD card reader work
+3. make the buttons work
+4. make the Wifi (and Bluetooth?) work
+5. connect to the GRBL board via serial connection
+6. implement nice menus etc.

+### Controling the Speaker

+There is a small speaker that could provide some feedback as well.
+And after connecting the display maybe this a simpler task with a "low haning fruit" :) I knew there was a speaker, but I didn't know where it was located and I did not know how the component looked like.
+Nevertheless, I found the speaker and via some electronic parts it is connected to GPIO 21.
+Maybe this is good starting point.